scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

        writer.EndStep()

 Here, cfg is a framework-wide json configuration file.
-Diagnostic-specific parameters, such as :math:`s_{ch}` and details on how to calculate data normalization are stored in the ``ECEI`` section.
-ADIOS parameters for the writer, such as parameters for the IO engine and connection details are stored in the ``transport_tx`` section.
-Because all of the data transformations are inside the loader class, the generator appears to be agnostic about what kind of diagnostic data it gets.
+Diagnostic-specific parameters are stored in the ``ECEI`` section.
+ADIOS parameters for the writer are stored in the ``transport_tx`` section.
+Since all data transformations are applied inside the loader class the generator appears to be agnostic about what kind of diagnostic data it gets.
 However, the number of data batches is specific to the data at hand.
 Furthermore, the pseudo-code  example above demonstrates the step-centered design of the ADIOS library.
 It encapsulates each time chunk in a single time step.

 The middleman runs on the NERSC DTN and relays data streams from the generator to the processor.
 Using the classes available in ``Delta`` the pseudo-code looks similar to the